Jump to Recipe Jump to Video Print Recipe

 Frequently Asked Questions:

-This gluten free vanilla cake will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+This gluten-free vanilla cake will stay in an airtight container for up to 4 days or 4 months in the freezer.

 The secret to keeping this gluten free cake moist is not to overmix the cake batter.
 Mix the batter until the ingredients are just barely mixed to keep it moist and fluffy.

-The easiest way to lift a cake layer onto a cake stand is by using a giant spatula.
+A giant cake spatula is the easiest way to lift a cake layer onto a cake stand.
 Place the spatula under the cake and raise it.
 You will want to make sure to hold the cake with your other hand to ensure you don’t lose balance.

 To assemble a layer cake, you must first add the base layer to your plate or cake stand.
 Next, add a layer of frosting on top of the base layer and spread it around.